Alaska Airlines, Horizon Air Offer Holiday Travel Tips

 •Prepare to line up at security checkpoints.
 Passengers should avoid bringing prohibited items through the security line.
 A list of prohibited items is available at tsa.gov.
 Passengers can pass through security more quickly by limiting the number of electronic devices they carry and by removing shoes, metal objects and laptop computers before entering the screening area.

 •Be familiar with rules for liquids.
 The Transportation Security Administration (TSA) has strict rules for packing liquids, gels and aerosols in carry-on bags.
 Each passenger is permitted to bring these items in three-ounce or smaller containers, and all containers must be packed in one quart-sized, clear plastic zip-top bag.
 The TSA requires each passenger to place this bag in a bin or on the conveyor belt for X-ray screening.
 TSA rules do permit some exceptions for breastfeeding mothers and people traveling with infants.
 Full TSA rules are available at tsa.gov.

-Alaska Airlines and sister carrier Horizon Air together serve more than 90 cities through an expansive network in Alaska, the Lower 48, Hawaii, Canada and Mexico.
-Alaska Airlines ranked "Highest in Customer Satisfaction among Traditional Network Carriers (tie)" in the J.D.
-Power and Associates 2008 North America Airline Satisfaction StudySM.
+Alaska Airlines and Horizon Air, subsidiaries of Alaska Air Group (NYSE: ALK), together serve more than 90 cities through an expansive network in Alaska, the Lower 48, Hawaii, Canada and Mexico.
+Alaska Airlines ranked "Highest in Customer Satisfaction Among Traditional Network Carriers" in the J.D.
+Power and Associates 2008 and 2009 North America Airline Satisfaction StudiesSM.
 For reservations, visit alaskaair.com.
 For more news and information, visit the Alaska Airlines/Horizon Air Newsroom at alaskaair.com/newsroom.